 NYCEDC, Celgene, Lilly, and GE have agreed to co-invest a minimum of $50M in seed and Series A funding in new life sciences ventures alongside a select cohort of top-tier investment partners with venture capital and venture creation expertise in a structure that incentivizes the creation of new life sciences ventures in NYC.

 The City is currently leading a highly competitive selection process to identify the fund initiatives' anchor venture capital partners.
 With responses to the RFP submitted before October 17, 2013, eight institutional VC investors from around the country are under consideration.
-With these selections in place by year-end, the Life Sciences Funding Initiative is expected to make its first investments in early to mid-2014.
+With these selections in place by year-end, the Life Sciences Funding Initiative is expected to make its first investments in mid- to late 2014.

 The strategic partners will receive early visibility on quality deal flow in NYC, benefiting from top-tier due diligence on new venture opportunities.
 The strategic partners will also participate in an extensive advisory network, working closely with the investment partners, leading scientists, and entrepreneurs to launch new companies from scratch.
 NYCEDC and the strategic partners envision increasing the scale of the project through additional civic and strategic partners and contributions from philanthropy and industry.

 In seeking VC Partners for the Life Sciences Fund, the City will base its selection on a number of factors relating to the firms’ ability to build a generation of new companies around cutting-edge science, recruit first-class industrial R&D talent, deploy sufficient follow-on capital over the long-term, work alongside the City’s academic medical centers, research foundations and Strategic Partners, and commit resources to the NYC ecosystem.